How long does probate take?

 While the size of the deceased’s estate and availability of necessary information will naturally affect the duration of probate, just over a year tends to be the longest timeframe for probate.
 Unfortunately, there’s no set time limit for the probate application process, but a variety of legal and tax issues can increase this 12-month timeframe.

-Typically, once you’ve been granted probate, you will be able to collect some assets within just three weeks.
+Once granted, you can collect some assets within just three weeks.

 However, other assets, such as shares and property, will need to be sold before you can receive any money from them.